Protect Your Dog, Livestock and Wildlife

 This might sound restrictive, but on the contrary, it opens up a whole world of places to you and your four-legged friend for walks that you might not currently be familiar with; forests, parks or coastal areas all are excellent locations for dogs and many placed today have a ‘dogs only’ section where you can take them off the lead to socialise with other pooches.

 The impact that dog attacks have had on farmers is significant.
 Ulster Farmers Union (UFU) believe that the cost during the Pandemic was over £115,000 in Northern Ireland alone.
 A video by UFU released during the summer highlighted the damage done to farmers by interviewing those who had been affected by such attacks.

-The implication for wildlife can be significant too, albeit it harder to quantify.
-Nesting birds, red squirrels and even deer all have been attacked by dogs across Northern Ireland and in almost all cases the dogs in question weren’t on a lead or under control.
+The implication for wildlife can be significant, too, albeit it is harder to quantify.
+Nesting birds, red squirrels and even deer have all been attacked by dogs across Northern Ireland, and in almost all cases, the dogs in question weren’t on a lead or under control.
 It’s difficult for dog owners to accept that their faithful pups, who spend their days playing with tennis balls and looking for belly rubs, could then go out and kill another adorable animal – but the unfortunate fact is they can, and that on top of the damage this does to the recipient of the attack, it could lead to your dog being shot (in the case of worrying sheep) or leave you with a significant fine from your local dog warden.